Azure/missionlz/CONTRIBUTING.md

 #### Release Definition

 The product owner defines the releases in the form of GitHub projects.
 One release is defined per month.
 Each release has one or more themes.
-The themes are reviewed agreed upon by the team during the weekly planning meeting.
+The themes are reviewed and agreed upon by the team during the weekly planning meeting.

 #### Weekly Planning Meeting